-The Joseph Ross house, 6 High St., Ipswich: The Whittier Porter Funeral Home, a Victorian home built in 1890 by Joseph Ross (1822-1903).
+The Joseph Ross house, 6 High St., Ipswich: The Whittier Porter Funeral Home, a Victorian home built between 1884 and 1887 by Joseph Ross (1822-1903).
 He was a contractor from Ipswich credited with designing and popularizing the horizontally folding railroad drawbridge.

-Many members of the Ross family in Ipswich descend from Killicross Ross, a Scottish soldier captured at the battle of Dunbar by Oliver Cromwell’s army.
+The Ross family in Ipswich may descend from Killicross Ross, a Scottish soldier captured at the battle of Dunbar by Oliver Cromwell’s army.
 He was sold to Puritans who needed servants, and never returned to Scotland.
 He married a woman from Beverly.
 His son Daniel married into the highly respected Rogers family, and the assimilation of the family into the Puritan social structure was thus accomplished.

-This site once had the home of Col. Dr. Thomas Berry, one of the most unusual characters in Ipswich history.
+In the first half of the 18th Century, this was the site of the home of Col. Dr. Thomas Berry, one of the most unusual characters in Ipswich history.

 Joseph Ross (1822-1903) began his working life as a house carpenter in Ipswich, his native town.
 He is best known for designing the first movable span bridge in the country, which he patented in 1849 at the age of 26.
 According to his obituary, “he has been engaged in some of the largest engineering enterprises in this section of the state.”
 At the time of his death, his firm was completing the Cooper Street Bridge in Wakefield which still stands today.